-Total Credits: 22 + 26 + 25 + 8 = 81
+Total Credits: 24 + 26 + 25 + 8 = 83

-SDS 701 INTRODUCTION TO MODERN DATABASES
+20SDS 701 INTRODUCTION TO MODERN DATABASES

-Hours per week: 4 End Examination: 60 Marks Credits: 4 Sessionals: 40 Marks
+Hours per week: 4 End Examination: 60Marks Credits:4 Sessionals: 40 Marks

-This course provides fundamental and practical knowledge on database concepts by means of organizing the information, storing and retrieve the information in an efficient and a flexible way when data is stored in a well-structured model.
+This course provides fundamental and practical knowledge on database concepts by means of organizing the information, storing and retrieving the information in an efficient and flexible way when data is stored in a well-structured model.
 This course ensures that every student will gain experience in creating data models and database design.

-- Relate the role of a database management system in an organization. - Demonstrate basic database concepts, including the structure and operation of the relational data model, non-relational data model. - Construct simple and moderately advanced database queries using Structured Query Language (SQL) and types of NOSQL documents. - Explain and successfully apply logical database design principles, including E-R diagrams and database normalization. - Demonstrate the concept of a database transaction, hashing, indexing. - Explain different types of database architecture. - Explain the concept of parallel database & distributed databases.
+- Demonstration of basic database concept and construction of simple and moderately advanced database queries using Structured Query Language - Explain and successfully apply logical database design principles, including E-R diagrams and database normalization. - Demonstrate the concept of a database transaction, indexing, hashing. - Explain different types of database architecture, the concept of parallel and distributed databases. - Learn NoSQL features and Compare types of NOSQL Databases.